parmezan38/chord-o/README.md

 # Chord-O

-> Chord-O is a simple, hihgly customizable and extendable app for helping with music chord practicing.
+> Chord-O is a simple, highly customizable and extendable app for helping with music chord practicing.
 It features various music chords and can easily be customized to add more.

 ## Build Setup